 Federal Defense Clinic – 7572

-In addition to regular conferences with Professor Frase, students work about twelve hours per week on clinic assignments, for a total of approximately 150 hours.
+Additional Commitments/ Requirements: In addition to regular conferences with Professor Frase, students work about twelve hours per week on clinic assignments, for a total of approximately 150 hours.
 Each student will arrange a regular weekly schedule for their clinic work at the Federal Public Defenders Office in Minneapolis.
-Students may select the time periods during the week which best fit their other commitments, but must then stick to their agreed Office schedule (which may be modified, with advance notice to the Office).
-This requirement serves to minimize delays in assignments of fieldwork and consultation with supervising attorneys.
+Students may select the time periods during the week which best fit their other commitments (fewer separate work periods and days are preferred) but must stick to their agreed Office schedule unless modified with advance notice to the Office.
+These requirements serve to minimize delays in assignments of fieldwork and consultation with supervising attorneys.

 After receiving notification from the Law School registrar of their enrollment, students must immediately contact Professor Frase to discuss procedures for this clinic.
 Due to the very limited enrollment [four students per semester] there is usually a waiting list.
 Students should only register if they are quite sure they are willing and able to take the clinic, and should promptly withdraw and notify Professor Frase if their plans change, so that a wait-listed student may enroll.

 NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.